 Steeped in authentic history, we bring you a distinctive combination of historic elegance and contemporary service.
 Hulbert House offers a luxury, boutique accommodation experience suitable for all discerning international and domestic travellers.
-Each of the stunning suites has it's own independent character and each is named after a prominent individual in the Homesteads history; from the Boult Suite named after Philip Burbage Boult who was granted the land in 1876 to the Firth Suite named after Horatio Nelson Firth, whose family lived here between 1889 and 1901 at which point Firth was sent to prison for embezzlement.
+Each of the stunning rooms has its own independent character and each is named after a prominent individual in the Homesteads history; from the Boult Suite named after Philip Burbage Boult who was granted the land in 1876 to the Firth Room named after Horatio Nelson Firth, whose family lived here between 1889 and 1901 at which point Firth was sent to prison for embezzlement.

 1871 Land officially granted to Michael John Malaghan, owner of the Prince of Wales (Mountaineer) Hotel, who became Mayor of Queenstown shortly afterwards

 1874 A small timber cottage is constructed on site, along with two outbuildings to the north

 1876 Land granted to Philip Burbage Boult.
 A timber building with stone foundations is built at the back of the site on the Ballarat/Hallenstein Street Corner